microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-post-gradingscheme.md

 ## Response

-If successful, this method returns a `201 Created` response code and an [educationGradingScheme](../resources/educationgradingscheme.md) object in the response body.
+If successful, this method returns a `204 No Content` response code.
+It doesn't return anything in the response body.

 ## Example